-The NDP requires development to be designed to a high standard and to reflect the quality and character of the settlements which sit within an extremely high-quality landscape.
-Aymestrey Village and Leinthall Earls are extremely attractive villages with the potential for being designated conservation areas.
+The NDP requires development to be designed to a high standard and to reflect the quality and character of the settlement which falls within the Wye Valley AONB.

-Policies AYEnv4 and AYH3 contain elements that complement HCS policy SD1 and set out the need to address design issues, including those related to sustainability, in an integrated way through considering those features important to the design of individual buildings, those appropriate at the site level and the contribution to the wider community.
+Policies GWB6 and GWB14 contain elements that complement HCS policy SD1 and set out the need to address design issues, including those related to sustainability, in an integrated way through considering those features important to the design of individual buildings, those appropriate at the site level and the contribution to the wider community.
 It does not seek to replicate HCS policy SD1 but is consistent with it.
-These policies also seek to ensure that new development respects the scale, density and massing which forms the character within the village.
-New development also needs to integrate well into the natural and historic environment with Policies AYEnv1.
-AYEnv2 and AYEnv3 reflecting the Local Distinctiveness policies in HC, and the provisions of NPPF para 61.
+These policies also seek to ensure that new development respects the scale, density and massing which forms the character within the village for which there is a village design statement (see Appendix 3).
+New development also needs to integrate well into the natural and historic environment with Policies GWB2, GWB3 and GWB4 reflecting the Local Distinctiveness policies in HC, and the provisions of NPPF para 61.

-Design Policies AYEnv4 and AYH3 would also be relevant should proposals be brought forward for development in rear gardens.
-This is especially necessary given the absence of children's play areas.
+The design criteria with Policy GWB14 would also be relevant should proposals be brought forward for development in rear gardens.

-community cohesion (NPPF para 58, bullet 5).
+The levels of development required are not such that a design code would be appropriate (NPPF para 59).
+However, a village design statement has been prepared and its community cohesion (NPPF para 58, bullet 5). guidelines included in Appendix 3 to the NDP and reference made to this in Policy GWB14 .
 Be visually attractive with good architecture and appropriate landscaping (NPPF para 58, bullet 6).
+Two important areas are designated as Local Green Space and protected through Policy GWB13 .
 Consider using design codes to deliver high quality outcomes (NPPF para 59).
-Seek to promote and reinforce local distinctiveness (NPPF para 60).
+Goodrich and Welsh Bicknor Parish Council is aware of Herefordshire Council's Statement of Community Involvement and will use this to ensure those affected are involved in the design process (NPPF para 66).
+Seek to promote and reinforce local distinctiveness (NPPF para 60). addigit produce (tit i i para do).
 Address the connection between people and places and the integration of new development into the natural, built and historic environment (NPPF para 61).
 Require developers to work closely with those affected by proposals to evolve design and take into account the views of the community (NPPF para 66).
 Consider the need for policies to resist inappropriate development in residential gardens (NPPF para 53).
-The levels of development required are not such that a design code would be appropriate (NPPF para 59).
-However, a Development Brief and Design Guide is provided for the housing site at Mortimer's Cross in Appendix 1.
-Two important areas are designated as Local Green Space and protected through Policy AYEnv7.
-Aymestrey Parish Council is aware of Herefordshire Council's Statement of Community Involvement and will use this to ensure those affected are involved in the design process (NPPF para 66).
-Landscape • Take account of the different roles and character of different areas, recognising the intrinsic character (Policy SS6 - Extract) Development proposals should conserve and enhance those environmental assets that contribute towards the county's distinctiveness, in particular its settlement pattern, The NDP supports policies to protect the rural landscape set out in Herefordshire Local Plan Core Strategy.
+Conserving and enhancing the natural environment Landscape Take account of the different roles and character of different areas, recognising the intrinsic character (Policy SS6 - Extract) Development proposals should conserve and enhance those environmental assets that contribute towards the county's distinctiveness, in particular its settlement pattern, The NDP supports policies to protect the rural landscape set out in Herefordshire Local Plan Core Strategy.